-Topo-bathy lidar acquisition and processing in the Mariana Islands covering Aguijan, Rota, Saipan, and Tinian.
-This data is the integrated topo-bathy DEM derived from classes 2, 40, and 43, delivered in 500m x 500m tiles as 1m GeoTIFFs with no data values set to -999999 and bridges removed.
-Not hydro-flattened.
+Topo-bathy lidar acquisition and processing in the Mariana Islands covering the islands of Aguijan, Rota, Saipan, and Tinian.
+These data are the hydro-flattened bare earth DEMs derived from the topo lidar coverage delivered in 500m x 500m tiles as 1m GeoTIFFs with no data values set to -999999 and bridges removed.
+Water bodies larger than two acres and streams wider than 100 feet were hydroflattened.

-In addition to these topobathy Digital Elevation Model (DEM) data, the lidar point data that these DEM data were created from and the topo hydro-flattened version of the DEM are also available.
+In addition to these bare earth Digital Elevation Model (DEM) data, the lidar point data that these DEM data were created from and the topobathy version of the DEM are also available.
 These data are available for download at the links provided in the URL section of this metadata record.